emmt/CartesianBoxes.jl/README.md

 ```

 Note that index ranges like `k:k` can be abbreviated by just specifying `k`.
-However beware that a tuple of integers, say `(n1,n2,...)` is interpreted as a
+However, a tuple of integers, say `(n1,n2,...)`, is interpreted as a list of
-list of dimensions hence as if `(1:n1, 1:n2, ...)` as been specified.
-There is
+dimensions, as if `(1:n1, 1:n2, ...)` as been specified.
+There is the same
-the same ambiguity in the constructors of `CartesianIndices` and of
+ambiguity in the constructors of `CartesianIndices` and of `CartesianRange`.
-`CartesianRange`.

 Finally, it is possible to convert an instance, say `R`, of `CartesianIndices`
 or an instance of `CartesianRange` into a `CartesianBox`: